ci1xgk/Fellowship_Webpage/downscale.md

 To improve this crudeness to some extent, a toolkit is provided in the post-processing directory that artificially increase the resolution of the generated flood maps in a process called **downscaling**.

 The left panel in the figure below, shows an schematic view of the planar represantion of the DG2-generated data (like water depth or water surface elevation) over a coarse cell.
-If the cell is devided into four subcells, using this planar representation, it is possible to evaluate the data on the centers of each 4 subcells.
-Thi
+If four subdevisions are assummed on this coarse cell, using the planar representation, it is possible to evaluate the data on the centers of each subdevisions.

 ![Image](/Figures/downscale2.svg)